 - All dogs shall be harnessed in single or double file (tandem hitch with one tow line). - All dogs shall be fastened to the tug line by a neckline and a tug line.
-Lead dogs may run without a neckline.

 5.3.
 Hauling dogs

 During the race, on the trail